rahmadawud/predictive-maintenance/Readme.md

 └── utils.py
 ```

+- notebooks_html: Contains the exported notbooks in html
 - EDA.ipynb: Exploratory Data Analysis
 - Feature_engineering.ipynb: Creates the features and the target variable and stores the training data under 'data/training_data.parquet'
 - Modeling.ipynb: Trains and evaluates both MLP and LightGBM models